Make An Impact

 Click here to learn more about our faculty.

 Our program meets the educational requirements for the licensed professional clinical counselor (LPCC) credential in MN.
-Does our program meet licensure requirements in your state?
-Contact the state licensure board here.
+We will help you determine if we meet the licensure requirements in your state.
+You can also learn more here: Contact the state licensure board here.

 Learn more about our faculty, students, and alumni.